Numerical equivalence of $\mathbb R$-divisors and Shioda-Tate formula for arithmetic varieties: Introduction

 \section{Introduction}

-Given a smooth elliptic surface $Y\to C$ over an algebraically closed field $k$ with generic fiber $E$ (which is an elliptic curve over~$k(C)$), the \emph{Shioda-Tate formula} compares the rank of the N\'eron-Severi group of $Y$ with the rank of the group of the $k(C)$-rational points of~$E$.
+Given a smooth elliptic surface $Y\to C$ over an algebraically closed field~$k$, admitting a section and with generic fiber $E$ (which is an elliptic curve over~$k(C)$), the \emph{Shioda-Tate formula} compares the rank of the N\'eron-Severi group of $Y$ with the rank of the group of the $k(C)$-rational points of~$E$.
 The explicit relation (see \cite[Corollary~1.5]{Shi72} or also \cite[page~429]{Tat95} for the analogous formula over a finite base field) reads

-where $f_c$ is the number of irreducible components of the fiber~$X_c$.
+where $f_c$ is the number of irreducible components of the fiber~$Y_c$.
 Similar geometric formulas have been recently found for higher dimensional fibrations: see for example \cite{HPW05}, \cite{Ogu09},~\cite{Kah09}.

 \begin{rem} Note that the rank of the N\'eron-Severi group $\NS(Y)$ coincides with the one of the numerical Picard group~$\Num(Y)$, i.e. the group of divisors of $Y$ modulo numerical equivalence, see for instance \cite[Example~19.3.1]{Ful98}.
 As a consequence, one can interpret \eqref{sh-t} as a relation between the set of $k(C)$-rational points of $E$ and the intersection theoretic features of its model $Y$ over~$C$. \end{rem}